Easy to use

 Xenium In Situ reagents

-Choose from a diverse menu of curated panels, customizable to fit your research needs.
+Choose from a diverse menu of curated panels, customizable to fit your research needs, or create a standalone custom panel.

 Xenium Explorer provides off-instrument interactive visualization, simplified data QC, and exploration of subcellular readouts.